morfien101/terraform-runner/README.md

 The terraform-runner.rb script was written to over come some of the limitation of terraform.
 It is used to deploy code to different environments.
 It is written in ruby and is designed to be able to work on windows, mac and linux.

-*__You have to have the terraform binaries expanded on your computer and available in on of your PATH directory already__*.
+*__You have to have the terraform binaries expanded on your computer and available in one of your PATH directories already__*.

 The config files are written in json and describe the variables and files that need to be run.
 It will also download the current version of the terraform state file that is stored in S3 currently.
 This could technically be any supported backend remote state file but, has only beed tested with S3.